 Mr. Whitehurst’s ignorance of scientific method is glaring.
 The poorly controlled social experiments his organization conducts on school children, without the consent of their parents, is further jeopardized by his unsuitable attitude for research.
 He has begun with a desired outcome in mind, and because the data collected did not demonstrate this outcome, he prefers to blame the tools created for measurement rather than investigate the unexpected result.
 Falsifiability is a basic requirement of modern science.
 Whitehurst appears more interested however, in changing the rules so that the teachers cannot possibly win.

 Newsflash: not every social quantity is normally distributed.
 To treat teachers and schools like independent identically distributed variables is an astonishingly dishonest simplification of education.
-It is perpetrated likely so that some consultant company can abuse the Central Limit Theorem.
+It is perpetrated likely so that some consultant company can abuse the Central Limit Theorem without investing in real research.
 More generally, it is a disgrace to social science.
 But it fits perfectly into the agenda to liquidate veteran (ie more expensive) educators.